Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Proposed Message Passing Based Receivers

-where ${\bf{x}}_{sp}$ represents a non-zero pilot in the frequency domain with length $P$.
+where ${\bf{x}}_{F; sp}$ represents a non-zero pilot sequence in the frequency domain with length $P$.

-We can achieve the pilots in (\ref{eq:bf_xp_FD}) by generating periodic pilot sequences in the time domain.
-Firstly, we generate an equal power pilot sequence ${\bf{x}}_{p1}$ with a length of $P$ and periodically extend the sequence to obtain ${\bf{x}}_{p2}$ with a length of $MN$, i.e.,
+According to the properties of the DFT, we can achieve the frequency domain sequence in (\ref{eq:bf_xp_FD}) by generating a periodic sequence in the time domain.
+Firstly, we generate an constant power sequence ${\bf{x}}_{T;p1}$ with a length of $P$ and periodically extend the sequence to obtain ${\bf{x}}_{T;p2}$ with a length of $MN$, i.e.,